penteleichuk/todo-nestjs/README.md

 ## About

-Simple and Convenient Todo Development API Using Next.js and MongoDB
+Simple and Convenient Todo Development API Using Next.js and MongoDB.

 This project provides a straightforward and user-friendly API for developing Todo applications.
 It is built on the [Next.js](https://nextjs.org/) framework, leveraging [MongoDB](https://www.mongodb.com/) as the database for efficient data storage and retrieval.
 This setup ensures a seamless development experience, allowing for quick integration and manipulation of todo items within your application.